5. Smart Contract Design

 Planned upgrade: **Sub-DAO modules** for node-operator whitelisting and risk-parameter committees.

-5.5 Security Enhancements (V2 vs V1)
+## 5.5 Security Enhancements (V2 vs V1)

-SudoerExecutor enforces 48 h timelock
+| Upgrades | Owner key could upgrade instantly | **SudoerExecutor** enforces 48 h timelock |

-Granular mode (deposit / redeem / both)
+| Emergency Halt | All-or-nothing pause | Granular mode (deposit / redeem / both) |

-Descriptive codes + event logs
+| Error Codes | Generic failure | Descriptive codes + event logs |

-5.6 Formal Specification
+## 5.6 Formal Specification

 The protocol invariants are specified in **K / Reach** style property tests:

-1. Total backing: total_kton * exchange_rate <= ton_balance(pool_root)
+1. *Total backing*: `total_kton * exchange_rate <= ton_balance(pool_root)`

-2. No mint-out-of-thin-air: Only deposit() can call jetton_minter::mint.
+2. *No mint-out-of-thin-air*: Only `deposit()` can call `jetton_minter::mint`.

-3. Slashing isolation: controller may not transfer TON except add_stake and recover_stake.
+3. *Slashing isolation*: `controller` may not transfer TON except `add_stake` and `recover_stake`.

-5.7 Upgrade Procedure
+## 5.7 Upgrade Procedure

 1. Governance proposes a new contract hash and parameters.